 Tangled Up In The Web

-Securities Law Violations - It's the Wild Wild Web when it comes to spreading (usually mis-) information about a company with the goal of moving the stock price up or down.
+- Securities Law Violations - It's the Wild Wild Web when it comes to spreading (usually mis-) information about a company with the goal of moving the stock price up or down.
 An employee of a company whose stock is publicly traded posted false information on an Internet bulletin board regarding the company's stock.
-Anyone with visions of riches should be warned: when such an occurrence of stock manipulation occurs, the company could potentially be held liable for the violation.
+Anyone with visions of riches should be warned: when such an occurrence of stock manipulation occurs, the company could potentially be held liable for a securities law violation.

-Defamation/Cyber Libel - Workplace e-mail addresses usually contain an easily identifiable company name.
-When an employee sends an e-mail, the recipient of the message may infer that the company endorses the material contained within the e-mail.
+- Defamation/Cyber Libel - Workplace email addresses usually contain an easily identifiable company name.
+When an employee sends an email, the recipient of the message may infer that the company endorses the material contained within the email.
 Because the boundaries between opinion and defamation or libel are confusingly thin, it's prudent to discourage personal use of the company's domain name by employees.
-Even employee participation in a chat room or newsgroup using the employer's domain name could present danger of litigation.
+Even employee participation in a chat room or newsgroup using the employer's domain name could present danger of a defamation lawsuit.